 This document enables someone to act on your behalf, regardless of whether or not you become mentally incapacitated after the Power of Attorney is granted.

 As a safeguard you can build restrictions into your Power of Attorney.
-For instances you might place a restriction in it that your attorney may not sell or dispose of your real estate.
+For instance you might place a restriction in it that your Attorney may not sell or dispose of your real estate.
 You might also place a restriction requiring that a medical certificate be obtained, certifying your incapacity, before the Power of Attorney can be used.
 The responsibility you give to someone to handle your affairs is a significant one and you should only give your Power of Attorney to somebody you trust.
-Although a Power of Attorney does not grant the donee power to act against your wishes there is a danger of the power being used against your interest.
+Although a Power of Attorney does not grant the donee power to act against your wishes there is a danger of the power being used against your interests.

 It is important that you completely understand the meaning and implications of a Power of Attorney before you sign it.
-If you are unsure about the person you wish to appoint as your attorney or you do not think they would be capable of handling all of your affairs, you may wish to appoint more than one attorney and stipulate that they act jointly, that is they both must sign any documents.
+If you are unsure about the person you wish to appoint as your Attorney or you do not think they would be capable of handling all of your affairs, you may wish to appoint more than one Attorney and stipulate that they act jointly, that is they both must sign any documents.
 A person appointed under an Enduring Power of Attorney has particular responsibilities.
 He or she must act at all times with reasonable diligence and keep accurate records of all transactions.
 Once the person has accepted the Power of Attorney until he or she renounces the power, or the Power of Attorney is revoked by you or you die.
 If you become mentally incapacitated you cannot revoke the Power of Attorney and the person appointed can only renounce the Power with the permission of the Supreme Court.

 If you don’t have a Power of Attorney and become mentally incapable of handling your own affairs there are two options: